azdavis/dotfiles/readme.rst

 | ``$HOME/.file``                | ``home/file``    |
 +--------------------------------+------------------+

+\...whenever the install or update scripts are run.

 A few other files in ``$HOME/.config`` that will be replaced are

 - ``.git``, because that's where Git information goes,
 - ``update-dotfiles.last``, because that's how we track when we've updated, and
 - ``update-dotfiles.lock``, because that's how we make sure we don't have two instances of the update script running at once.

-The replacement of files happpens not only when the install script is run, but also the update script.

 A file named X for which there does not exist an corresponding file named Y will not be affected.
 But be warned that if in the future, a corresponding file